ops-center/searchlight/docs/setup/install.md

     --image-pull-secret            name of secret used to pull searchlight operator images --run-on-master                run searchlight operator on master
-    --enable-validating-webhook    enable/disable validating webhooks for Searchlight CRD --enable-analytics             send usage events to Google Analytics (default: true) --uninstall                    uninstall searchlight
+    --enable-validating-webhook    enable/disable validating webhooks for Searchlight CRD --icinga-api-password          password used by icinga2 api (if unset, a random password will be generated and used) --enable-analytics             send usage events to Google Analytics (default: true) --uninstall                    uninstall searchlight
     --purge                        purges searchlight crd objects and crds